markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/processing-profiles.md

 ## Deployment to AEM as a Cloud Service

-To use the custom Asset Compute workers, they must be referenced in AEM as a Cloud Service Author service via a Processing Profile.
+To use the custom Asset Compute workers to generate customer renditions for assets in AEM, they must be registered in AEM as a Cloud Service Author service via a Processing Profile.
+All assets subject to that Processing Profile will have the worker invoked upon upload or re-processing, and have the custom rendition generated and made available via the asset's renditions.

 ### Define the Processing Profile

+First create a new Processing Profile that will invoke the worker with the configurable parameters.

 ![Processing profile](./assets/processing-profiles/new-processing-profile.png)